-There is a large agreement among the ensemble members of the RCP8.5 scenariothat generally show the same declining patterns, which are even more prominent by the end of the century.
-On the other hand, RCP4.5 and RCP2.6 scenarios show increase in uncertainty with the increase in time, in particular, the projections under the RCP2.6 scenario illustrate a large uncertainty bound spanning from the mid century to the end of the century. , this is only the case until the 2060s, and as the mean curve flattens, the uncertainties remain constant.
+In terms of variability between the climate models, the RCP2.6 scenario starts with a narrow confidence interval which gets larger throughout the century, reflecting disagreements between the ensemble members.
+For the RCP4.5 scenario, this is only the case until the 2060s, and as the mean curve flattens, the uncertainties remain constant.
 The uncertainty of the RCP8.5 scenario increases until the 2050s, and then decreases until the year 2100.
 These contrasts in the projections under different emission scenarios reflect higher signal-to-noise ratio for the RCP8.5 scenario, as this scenario has a more prominent temperature increase (also see Figure 4).
-It is worth noting that ice volume evolution tends to have similar changes with a small uncertainty bound under each scenario during the first two decades (i.e., until 2040s) which can be explained by the dominant role of the internal variability in the near future.
 Projected ice volumes and uncertainties for different scenarios and years are summarized in Table 2.